 International Baccalaureate (IB) students should provide their IB certificate.

 This is a basic requirement.
 Each university may apply additional entry requirements.

+You will be required to provide proof of your French language skills.
 Candidates are required to be in possession of the DELF (level B2) or the DALF (levels C1/C2).
 Those who do not have the DELF or DALF will be required to contact their local Alliance Française to obtain the TCF DAP.

 Please send your application to:

 Higher Education Office - Dossiers Blancs

 Embassy of France

 This procedure applies to :

 All candidates who are applying for courses in art, music, fashion, design or architecture